Skip to main content

 Transport

-The rule change will add clarification to the transportation requirements for Prohibited reptiles stating that cloth sacks containing Prohibited reptile(s) must be tied or sealed shut.
+Effective January 7, 2026, the rule change have added clarification to the transportation requirements for Prohibited reptiles in Chapter 68-5.007, F.A.C., stating that cloth sacks containing Prohibited reptile(s) must be tied or sealed shut.

-The rule changes will add multiple points of clarification to the current rule that includes:
+Effective January 7, 2026 the rule changes have added multiple points of clarification to the current rule that includes:

 Frequently Asked Questions

-A mobile or rolling enclosure would not be compliant with the outdoor caging requirements currently outlined in rule or as part of the approved rule changes.
+A mobile or rolling enclosure is not compliant with the outdoor caging requirements outlined in rule.
 A mobile or rolling enclosure would violate the transport requirements and outdoor caging requirement of a double-door safety entrance, or a primary enclosure within a secondary containment.
 In both cases, the double-doored safety entrance or secondary containment would need to be constructed to provide appropriate biosecurity to prevent escape from an outdoor enclosure.

 The FWC received feedback from our Nonnative Fish and Wildlife Technical Assistance Group members representing large zoos and small exhibitors’ interests requesting an allowance for a larger metal closed-mesh wire mesh size to ensure adequate viewing ability of their exhibited green iguanas.
 Permitted exhibition facilities or research permittees who are in long-term or permanent possession of green iguanas with a snout-vent length longer than nine (9) inches can use a metal closed-mesh wire of one (1) inch by three (3) inches.
 Additionally, these facilities typically possess larger animals in low volumes, as opposed to sales permittees who may collect high volumes of various sizes of green iguanas.